epistrephein/blog.epistrephe.in/_posts/2016-10-08-wow-vanilla-mangos.md

 Keep in mind that for the MaNGOS core to work, you're gonna need specifically the `1.12.1` version.
 You can probably find it if you look around...

-My user here (and after also) is `mangos`, so if you're following make sure to use your user name.
+My user here (and after) is `mangos`, so if you're following make sure to use your user name.

 ```bash
 cd ~/build